 In looking at our faculty data, we found it beneficial to look deeper within the different ranks of appointment to better understand progressions that are currently occurring in the CLA.
-In breaking the faculty into rank, we found that both Assistant (57% White) and Associate (60% White) Professor respondents were quite a bit more racially diverse than respondents in the college who are at the rank of Full Professor (79% White), and more clearly match our current student body.
-As most tenure-line professors are hired as Assistant Professors when they arrive at Cal Poly, it is important to note that the data show progress has been made in diversifying our faculty in the past few years of hiring.
-Though some may credit an ever diversifying population across the country at large, an even closer look (see p.
-7) shows that the majority of this racial diversity has increased in the last 3-4 years at the same time as our college diversity efforts were intensified.
+In breaking the faculty into rank, we found that both assistant (57% White) and associate (60% white) professor respondents were quite a bit more racially diverse than respondents in the college who are at the rank of full professor (79% white), and more clearly match our current student body.
+As most tenure-line professors are hired as assistant professors when they arrive at Cal Poly, it is important to note that the data show progress has been made in diversifying our faculty in the past few years of hiring.
+Though some may credit an ever diversifying population across the country at large, an even closer look (see page 7) shows that the majority of this racial diversity has increased in the last three to four years at the same time as our college diversity efforts were intensified.
 In line with our college-wide 2017 DEI cluster hire, and our participation in the university-wide DEI cluster hire in 2019, recent gains in racial diversity are apparent.

-In addition to the graphs showing greater racial diversity in Assistant Professors, overall data for tenure-line hires shows that the increase in diversity correlates strongly with the time frame in which we began to focus our efforts in increasing diversity, equity, and inclusion in the college.
-The graph to the left shows percentages of tenure-track hires who identified as White and non-White each year since 2011.
-As is notable, a trend toward equity in hiring between these groups begins in 2015/2016, which corresponds to the development of our diversity committees, and the creation of the position for Associate Dean for Diversity and Curriculum.
+In addition to the graphs showing greater racial diversity in assistant professors, overall data for tenure-line hires shows that the increase in diversity correlates strongly with the time frame in which we began to focus our efforts in increasing diversity, equity and inclusion in the college.
+The graph to the left shows percentages of tenure-track hires who identified as white and non-white each year since 2011.
+As is notable, a trend toward equity in hiring between these groups begins in 2015-16, which corresponds to the development of our diversity committees, and the creation of the position for associate dean for diversity and curriculum.
 In 2017-18 we brought our first college-wide DEI cluster hires (a group of hires whose scholarship reflects knowledge and experience with DEI topics) to campus.
 The trend continues to rise with our more recent participation in the universitywide DEI cluster hire, an idea based on the success of our college DEI clusters.
-These data show that the sustained efforts in which the College of Liberal Arts has been engaged for the past 4-5 years are leading to solid progress in these areas.
+These data show that the sustained efforts in which the College of Liberal Arts has been engaged for the past four to five years are leading to solid progress in these areas.
 The College of Liberal Arts houses many scholarly disciplines that contribute frequently to research in DEI topics, and the expertise of these scholars is critical to the success of the university at large in these efforts as well.